 8. The puppies' parents are not on site when you visit.

-What to Expect from a Reputable Breeder
+Questions to Expect from a Reputable Dog Breeder

-Some of the questions you can expect to hear from a good breeder include:
+Some questions you can expect are:

 - Why do you want a puppy?